datagrok-ai/public/help/datagrok/solutions/domains/chem/chem.md

 To configure a similarity or diversity viewer, click the **Gear** icon at the viewer's top.
 The **Context Panel** updates with available controls.
 You can change parameters like the similarity threshold, fingerprint type<!--we only have Morgan?-->, or the distance measure.

 By default, a reference molecule follows the current row.
-If you click a different molecule, both the similarity and diversity viewers update.
+If you click a different molecule, the similarity viewer update accordingly.
 To lock in a specific reference molecule, clear the **Follow Current Row** control.
 To sketch a custom reference molecule, click the **Edit** icon on the reference molecule card.

 You can enhance the viewer cards by incorporating column data.
 To do so, use the **Molecule Properties** control.
 If a column is color-coded, its format is reflected on the card's value.
 To adjust how the color is shown (either as a background or text), use the **Apply Color To** control.
 To remove highlighting, clear the color-coding from the corresponding column in the dataset.